ploncomi/python_like_cpp/README.md

 The codes in this repository require at least C++11 to compile

+Each of the .h files, which implement the functionalities, are self contained.

 Vector comprehensions are also compatible with range( ) from https://github.com/whoshuu/cpp_range

 Use of vector slices is not implemented, but it is implemented (views) in https://github.com/ericniebler/range-v3